LukasWoodtli/WebPage/pelican/content/enums.md

 Advanced enum constructs (C++11, Qt)
 ====================================
 C++11 introduces the enum class.
 And Qt some extensions for enums (Q_ENUMS) that I’ll not cover here.
-If you can use one of this advanced enum construct then do it!
+If you can use one of this advanced enum constructs then do it!

 Conclusion
 ==========